hoangthienan95/computer-vision-project/README.md

 #### Connecting RPN and FPN

-As described above RPN generate region of interests.
-We feed **only the lowest-level (same size as image) feature map** from the FPN to the RPN.
-After we use the RPN to generate regions of interests on that one feature map, we **select patches from different layers of the feature pyramid from FPN**.
-For each ROI, based on the size of the ROI, we select the feature map layer in the most proper scale to extract the feature patches.
+Once proposed regions are generated, each is evaluated for the possible existence of an object.
+Once these are selected, respective regions from the other pyramid scale levels are selected that best represent the object based on its size/scale.
 The result is a composite feature map with different regions being patches from different-scale layers of the top-down feature pyramid.

 <br>
 <center>